OpenDSA/OpenDSA/RST/en/Glossary.rst

       the element to be different from that of the :math:`i` th element in the proposed ordering.

+   diameter
+      For an :term:`undirected graph`, this is the longest path between any pair of vertices.
+      Using :term:`Floyd's algorithm` is a good way to compute this.

    dictionary
       An abstract data type or :term:`interface` for a data structure or software subsystem that supports insertion, search, and deletion